 The American AFCC separation of children from one or both parents has taught children how to avoid conflict, avoid failure, fear failure, fear conflict, and fear commitment with a learned expectation that relationships are doomed.
-Here at RaiseYourRights we call it the AFCC creation of “Parties of One”.
+Here at RaiseYourRights we call it the AFCC creation and acceptance of “Parties of One”.

 We use cookies to improve your experience on our site.
 To find out more, read our privacy policy and cookie policy.
 By continuing to browse this site, you agree to our use of cookies.